-The words “folk shirring” does not adequately capture the various regional styles, I will use puntu vanu from here out since I was able to find an actual book related to the Sardinian styles and techniques (thanks to Marion McNealy for making sure it made its way to my hands).
+The words “folk shirring” do not adequately capture the various regional styles, I will use puntu vanu from here out since I was able to find an actual book related to the Sardinian styles and techniques (thanks to Marion McNealy for making sure it made its way to my hands).

 As I looked at the shirring works by these glorious artisans I became convinced that this is probably the style showing up in some of the paintings and woodcuts from this time and region, deemed “Italian Shirring”.
 Which does make sense, Southern German Lands style had strong influences from the northern Italian region in the early 16th century period.
 I went on an adventure to translate this to a style seen in some German paintings.

 I set out on a sewing adventure to translate this style into something seen on collars of some early 16th c.
 German hemden styles, and possibly aprons.
 A lot of the Sardinian work was done on a fine cotton and approximately 3 centimeters (little over an inch) or so wide and a length appropriate for a cuff or sleeve cap or front section of a shirt.
 I knew I would ultimately need to translate this technique into something a little bigger (2 inches in width and well over 14 inches in length) on linen or cotton/linen blend.
 There are examples on linen and wide sections, like that of an apron, in the book.
 However, the focus of the tutorials and “recipes” were on on smaller sections and fine cotton.
 Another consideration is I don’t speak or read Italian, so there was a bit of a language barrier there.
 Then to add to the fun the author indicates there is a bit of a secret recipe quality to the techniques.

 Yay, I did it.
 I was able to take the information from these swatches and turn it into a finished project.
 I have documented this experience 16th Century German Men’s Shirt with Shirred Pleat-work Collar.